jmrphy/plato_lacan/plato_lacan.md

 [^12]: Nightingale, 46.

-[^13]: John Elsner, "Between Mimesis and Divine Power: Visuality in the Greco- Roman World," [^Visuality Before and Beyond the Renaissance, ed.
-R. Nelson (Cambridge: Cambridge University Press) [^61, as cited in Nightingale, 46.
+[^13]: John Elsner, "Between Mimesis and Divine Power: Visuality in the Greco- Roman World," *Visuality Before and Beyond the Renaissance*, ed.
+R. Nelson (Cambridge: Cambridge University Press), 61, as cited in Nightingale, 46.

 [^14]: Elsner, 62.